momentohq/public-dev-docs/docs/getting-started.md

 The CLI is great for testing and for understanding the core Momento Serverless Cache API, but most of your caching work will be done in your application.
 For those, you can use the Momento SDKs.

-We currently have the following SDK's languages availabile.
+We currently have the following SDK's languages available.
 Check out each repo for detailed instructions and usage examples.

 - [Go](https://github.com/momentohq/client-sdk-go)
 - [Java](https://github.com/momentohq/client-sdk-java)